-Hopefully the co-workers that you are less keen on don’t impact your day too much, you might find them annoying but not to the point you can’t put up with them but what happens when you do have to work with this person frequently and they are affecting how you actually work and how you feel about the job you do?
+Hopefully the co-workers that you are less keen on don’t impact your day too much, you might find them annoying but not to the point you can’t put up with them but what happens when you do have to work with this person frequently, and they are affecting how you actually work and how you feel about the job you do?
 I’ve come across a handful of difficult people in my time and trust me unless you deal with the situation it only tends to get worse.
 So how do you deal with these people?
-There are a number of different approaches you can use, here are some that I have learnt along the way…
+There are some different approaches you can use, here are some that I have learnt along the way…

 - Talk to your trusted colleagues to see if they have experienced the same problem with this person or if it is just you.
-It is perfectly fine if you are the only one but at least you will gain some perspective.
+It is perfectly fine if you are the only one, but at least you will gain some perspective.
 Don’t use this opportunity as a chance to moan about your colleague (save that for your friends and family) instead try to talk through some options to resolve the issue.
-In other words make it a constructive discussion because you don’t want to appear like someone who just moans about work and doesn’t do anything about it.
+In other words, make it a constructive discussion because you don’t want to appear like someone who moans about work and doesn’t do anything about it.

 - Do you have support from your boss?
 If so make use of it, ask them for their advice on how to deal with this person.
 You never know they might feel the same and decide to speak to them on your behalf.
-If the difficult person is your manager it can appear to be more problematic and something you just have to put up with.
+If the difficult person is your manager it can appear to be more problematic and something you have to put up with.
 I think it makes the situation slightly easier as your boss, as part of their job, has to manage you correctly.
 Find some time to speak to HR and ask them to act as a mediator between the two of you.
-Bad management reflects badly on the manager – not you.
+Lousy management reflects poorly on the manager – not you.